-In cases where companies we invest in have caused or contributed to negative impacts, we require them to implement remedial measures and/or compensate disadvantaged parties, or contribute to disadvantaged parties (step 6).
+In cases where companies we invest in have caused or contributed to negative impacts and these companies have a red qualification, we exclude these companies unless they have taken measures to remedy the violations in question.
+Engagement is conducted with these companies to remedy the violations in question.
+We require them to implement remedial measures and/or compensate disadvantaged parties, or contribute to disadvantaged parties.
+If no progress is made, the companies in question will be excluded at this stage.